Melling, Merseyside: Places of worship

 The parish church is a grade II listed building built in 1834 to replace an earlier chapel, and is dedicated to St Thomas and the Holy Rood.
 It is a part of the Maghull and Melling Team and the Diocese of Liverpool.

 The catholic church of the Most Holy Redeemer and St Kentigern was built in 1900 and is dedicated to Kentigern, patron saint of Glasgow, to reflect the origins of many of its original parishioners.

 Transport

-There are no railway stations serving Melling, the nearest station is Maghull serving the town of Maghull by frequent electric services from Ormskirk to Liverpool.
+There are no railway stations serving Melling, the nearest station is Maghull serving the town of Maghull by frequent electric services from Ormskirk to Liverpool, or Kirkby, serving the nearby district of Kirkby by services from Headbolt Lane to Liverpool.